 More and more countries are seeing the wisdom of decentralization.
 Local control of local programs can be more economical, more flexible in meeting local conditions, more responsive in meeting local needs, and better able to mobilize public support.

-- Empower the women electorate in India.
-To encourage voter participation among women and the election of women leaders to all panchayat (village) seats, The Hunger Project conducts intensive pre-election SWEEP (Strengthening Women’s Empowerment through Electoral Processes) programming during the critical years of panchayat election cycles.
+- Encourage the women electorate in India.
+To encourage voter participation among women and the election of women leaders to all panchayat (village) seats, we conduct intensive pre-election SWEEP (Strengthening Women’s Empowerment through Electoral Processes) programming during the critical years of panchayat election cycles.
 SWEEP programs include identification of potential leaders, campaigns, film screenings, street plays, door-to-door engagement, trainings, and distribution of educational posters and pamphlets.

 - Secure safe participation in democracy.
-In India, The Hunger Project partners with local civil society organizations, state- and district-level federations, and national entities to create enabling environments for the safe and productive participation of women and underserved populations in electoral processes.
+In India, we partner with local civil society organizations, state- and district-level federations, and national entities to create enabling environments for the safe and productive participation of women and underserved populations in electoral processes.

 - Connect communities with local government.
 Creating sustainable development often means forging effective partnerships with government.
 In Africa, we partner with local governments to build the capacity of epicenter communities.
 This includes negotiating to ensure government programs are effective and people are able to access resources that are rightfully theirs.
-In order to strengthen local government, The Hunger Project facilitates discussions with local officials to generate support for epicenters prior to beginning work with a cluster of rural communities.
+In order to strengthen local government, we facilitate discussions with local officials to generate support for epicenters prior to beginning work with a cluster of rural communities.
 Local government is involved at every phase of the Epicenter Strategy process, leaving communities with lasting ties to their government.
-The Hunger Project-Mexico works with officials of municipios, the form of government closest to the people, to build partnerships with the people to achieve local priorities.
-Local government officials join in workshops, trainings and participatory rural appraisals through which communities create development plans that will provide continued progress through changing administrations.

 - Mobilize local advocates in Bangladesh.
-Shujan (Citizens for Good Governance) is a platform of committed, active and socially conscious citizens, mobilized by The Hunger Project, to strengthen grassroots democracy, ensure transparency and accountability of local government, and carry out advocacy initiatives at the national level.
-Shujan also works for political and election reform.
+Shujan (Citizens for Good Governance) is a platform of committed, active and socially conscious citizens, mobilized by our local partners, to strengthen grassroots democracy, ensure transparency and accountability of local government, and carry out advocacy initiatives at the national level.

 Make change happen.
 Invest in people.